Automotive lighting: from basic and functional to distinctive and high-value features – WEBCASTSign in for replay

 Electronic System Department Director & Quality Manager

 Wilfried Theron is the Director of Electronic Systems Department and Quality Manager at Yole SystemPlus, part of Yole Group (Yole).

-Pierrick Boulay is a Senior Technology & Market Analyst, Lighting and Display in the Photonics and Sensing Division at Yole Intelligence, part of Yole Group.
+Pierrick Boulay is Senior Technology & Market Analyst, Automotive Semiconductors at Yole Group.

-Pierrick works in the fields of Solid-State Lighting and Lighting Systems, carrying out technical, economic, and marketing analyses.
+He works in the fields of solid-state lighting and lighting systems, carrying out technical, economic, and marketing analyses.
 In addition, he leads the automotive activities within the company.

 Pierrick has authored several reports and custom analyses on topics such as automotive lighting, LiDAR, sensing for ADAS vehicles, and VCSELs.

-Prior to Yole, Pierrick has worked in several companies where he developed his knowledge of lighting and automotive.
-In the past, he has mostly worked in R&D departments on LED lighting applications.
+Prior to Yole Group, Pierrick has worked in several companies where he developed his knowledge of lighting and automotive.
+In the past, he has primarily worked in R&D departments on LED lighting applications.

 Pierrick holds a master of science in electronics at ESEO (Angers, France).